MJeorrett/CleanGenerator/README.md

 # Clean Generator
-Scaffolding tools for clean architecture project in dotnet.
+Scaffolding tool for clean architecture project in dotnet.

 **WORK IN PROGRESS!**